PoisotLab/PLMT/ms.md

 ## Code

-Of course the nice thing with using `mardkown` is that code highlighting just works out of the box.
+Of course the nice thing with using `markdown` is that code highlighting just works out of the box.

 ``` julia